An interpretable unsupervised representation learning for high precision measurement in particle physics: Data Sample

 The SSD consists of a large number of parallel, equally spaced readout strips fabricated on a silicon substrate.
 When a charged particle traverses the detector, it deposits energy along its path through ionization, generating electron–hole pairs in the silicon bulk.
 Under an applied electric field, charge carriers drift toward the nearest readout strips, causing the signals of several adjacent channels to exceed the threshold.
 These adjacent channels collectively form what is referred to as a \textit{cluster}.
 According to the Bethe–Bloch formula~\cite{Bethe1930}, the total deposited energy is proportional to the square of the particle's charge, $Z^2$.
 However, the signal amplitudes of individual channels within a cluster exhibit a much more complex behavior.

 First, due to the nonlinearity and saturation effects of the readout electronics, the signal amplitude recorded by each channel is not strictly proportional to the amount of charge collected by the corresponding readout strip.
 Moreover, the charge-collection efficiency of the SSD depends on the impact position of the particle: when the particle hits closer to a readout strip, the efficiency is higher.
 Consequently, even for the same particle species, clusters produced at different impact positions can exhibit different total amplitudes and shapes.
 In addition, the presence of delta rays leads to a non-Gaussian signal distribution for individual particles~\cite{Boronat2014_PhysicalLimitationsSiliconDetectors}.
-Fig.~\ref{fig:seed_eta} shows that the signal amplitude of the maximum channel within a cluster varies with the particle’s impact position, normalized to the interval between two readout strips.
-Each band corresponds to a specific species, but the shapes of these bands differ significantly and exhibit complex nonlinear behavior.
+Fig.~\ref{fig:seed_eta} shows that the signal amplitude of the maximum channel within a cluster, hereafter referred to as the seed value, varies with the particle’s impact position, normalized to the interval between two readout strips.
+The signal is expressed in LSB, the least significant bit of the digitized electronics readout.
+Each band corresponds to a specific species; in the figure shown here, the lowest visible band starts at $Z=3$ because Hydrogen and Helium events are removed.
+The shapes of these bands differ significantly and exhibit complex nonlinear behavior.
 This complexity makes it challenging to reconstruct the particle’s charge and impact position from the cluster signals.

 { \textbf{High Energy Nuclei Beam Test}} In this work, all training and testing data are real data obtained from beam test measurements, which were carried out at CERN Super Proton Synchrotron (SPS).
 The beam was generated by bombarding a Lead primary beam of $150\, \mathrm{GeV/n}$ on a Beryllium target.
 The resulting secondary fragmented beam consisted of a mixture of various nuclei and was selected by the magnetic optics with a mass-to-charge ratio of $A/Z = 2$, while the beam momentum was controlled by the magnet system with a precision of $0.1\%$~\cite{Altuna:1992SPSMomentum}.
 A total of 5~M data samples were collected for training and testing.